zhaoou/notes/ml/ml_intro.md

 Every kernel is characterised by a set of hyperparameters that have to be tuned for a particular problem

-In RBF SVMs, only one kernel parameter has to be optimised - γ - in addition to the regularisation parameter C.
+In RBF SVMs, only one kernel parameter has to be optimised - γ (gamma) - in addition to the regularisation parameter C.

 The hyperparameter γ determines the degree of nonlinearity or width of the RBF kernel.

-* Higher values of γ lead to greater nonlinearity, sharper peaks and "spiky" boundaries that surround individual instances.
+* Higher values of γ lead to greater nonlinearity, sharper peaks and "spiky" boundaries around instances.

 * Lower values of γ lead to smoother surfaces since the RBF kernel tends towards a linear boundary.

 The cost or regularisation parameter C controls the trade-off between maximising the margin and minimising the training error.

-* As C increases, tolerance of misclassifications is lower and usually the hard-margin case is obtained.
-The high values of C will force the creation of complex boundaries that misclassify as few training samples as possible (possibly overfitting).
+* High values of C will force the creation of complex boundaries that misclassify as few training samples as possible (overfitting).

 * As C decreases, wider margins are created, but if it is too small, there may be underfitting.